-We are going to learn more about the history of Ugandan coffee, the flavors that exist, and a few facts about the coffee.
+We are going to learn more about the history of coffee in Uganda, the flavors that exist, and a few facts about the coffee.
 Without any further ado, let’s start by learning about the history of Ugandan coffee.

 Whether you are a true coffee enthusiast or not, we can all agree on one thing coffee will always have an impact on you.
 On most occasions, when a good quality coffee is well blended and perfectly brewed, you will always want to get another cup after another one.

 Some people would prefer 100% unbleached coffee.
 This is where you get real coffee addicts, as most of this non-blended coffee usually contains more caffeine and has a stronger taste compared to its blended counterpart.

 Anyway, these are just some of the qualities of the different coffees we have in our markets today.
 As you all know, coffee that is grown in different regions usually has different characteristics.
 This comes in terms of quality, taste, and appearance, among other things.
 In this article, we are going to look at Ugandan coffee.

 The History of Coffee in Uganda

 When it comes to coffee growing, Uganda is not that well known as a coffee-producing country compared to other East African countries like Kenya and Ethiopia.
 However, it has established its name as one of the leading producers of Robusta coffee.
 This is a naturally occurring coffee in the country.
 This is the type that contains a little more caffeine and has a bitter taste compared to the Arabica plants.

 Well, we all know that Arabica coffee beans make up almost 80% of specialty coffee, right?
 This is why the people of Uganda have started to show an interest and put more effort into ensuring the Arabica plants are also thriving in the region.
 In recent years, Uganda has been able to produce good quality Arabica coffee, but only on a small scale.
 The main type of coffee being cultivated, however, is still Robusta as the ratio is 4:1.